-New: All content MUST be of your own creation.
-This includes graphics as well as body text.
-Exception: You can use computer-generated lorem ipsum text to bulk out your website at your discretion.
+All content must be of your own creation.
+This includes pictures and graphics as well as body text.
+Exception: You can use computer-generated lorem ipsum text to bulk out your website if it seems appropriate.
 And you can use facts from any source.